Social media has become a massive part of our lives. The question is whether or not you should post the same content

 Time is Money When It Concerns Customers

 We all know that time is one of our most precious assets in this digital age.
-When you consider the time and effort you have to put into all these digital technologies and platforms, it is a lot, especially for small businesses engaging in social media.
+Considering the time and effort, you must put into all these digital technologies and platforms is a lot, especially for small businesses engaging in social media.
 Creating content for your social profile is time-consuming.
 Creating content for your company’s various social accounts and social media is even more challenging.
-This is so because you make the content not for fun but for attracting a potential customer.
+This is so because you make the content, not for fun but to attract potential customers.
 Thus, you need to put extra effort into crafting your social post, schedule posts for publishing at the best times and use a tool like Google Analytics to monitor the impact on your marketing campaign.

 For your business’ social media posts and marketing, even if you hire a social media manager to create a wide range of visual content or other types of content, create a posting schedule and manage your social media campaign.
-Even if you use a scheduling tool or a social media management tool like Sprout Social, it is often not as easy as it sounds.
+Even if you use a scheduling or social media management tool like Sprout Social, it is often not as easy as it sounds.

 With their various features, these mobile devices and digital technologies should make communication easier and draw us closer to our loved ones or customers.

 However, it is perplexing to think of scheduling or updating your Facebook, Twitter, Instagram, Snapchat, and so on accounts daily while doing other chores.

-Not to mention adopting various social media management software or platforms churned out daily.
+Adopting various social media management software or platforms churned out daily.
 I recently heard of mastodon and Minds.com.
 These can be challenging even for skilful social media marketers and content creators.
 Learning how to use these various social media dashboards to create content for social media advertising and other social media activities takes time and effort.
 Moreover, no social media app, social media tool, or analytics tool is a silver bullet to your marketing challenges.